What Causes Clogs in a Commercial Drain?

 It’s a common misconception that if you have a garbage disposal, you can put almost anything down your sink, but this is not true.
 Garbage disposals can help to grind up bigger pieces of soft foods, but they can’t fully break down hard foods, leading to clogs.

-Rather than putting hard foods down your drain, simply throw these items in the trash instead to avoid clogs.
+Rather than putting hard foods down your drain, direct your staff to throw these items in the trash to avoid clogs.

 Absorbent Foods Cause Drain Clogs